The first LNG Market Maker – born when the world was not looking

 A lot of hardcore energy folks will be asking – what’s a Market Maker?
 And with reason, as this term comes from the “non-physical”, financial trading world where every single deal can be settled with money.

-The financial world has the advantage that its totally virtual, which means that they will never have to bother with moving real stuff to and from the counterpart of your dealings as it’s the case in the real world – where things are inherently messy.
+The financial world has the advantage that it’s virtual, which means that they will never have to bother with moving real stuff to and from the counterpart of your dealings as is the case in the real world – where things are inherently messy.

 Let’s drill the term now.